 Why is notifying other pension companies so important?

-In 2006, HMRC introduced rules which means they can fine you if you withdraw cash.
-This counts as flexi-access from one of your pension funds, but do not notify other pension companies (with which you have savings) within 91 days.
+It was back in 2006, that HMRC introduced new rules meaning they can fine you if you withdraw cash.
+This counts as flexi-access from one of your pension funds.
+But they do not notify other pension companies (with which you have savings) within 91 days.
 The fine will set you back an initial £300 and then £60 per day thereafter, until you supply all of the required information.

 What’s the annual allowance charge?